deficollective/deficollective.github.io/content/english/pages/impact.md

 ## Arbitrum (Ramses)

-Arbitrum is the third top chain for the Collective, and home to the only L2-native genuine DeFi project we support so far: Possum.
+Arbitrum is the third top chain for the Collective.

 ### veRAM Position Overview